Uchepos: Corn Tamales From Mi Abuelita, May She Rest in Peace

 Most traditional Mexican recipes for uchepos call for ingredients like butter, milk and spices to sweeten the maíz mixture.
 But Vivi, who hosts a Mexican food cook-along Live series on her Instagram channel Vivis_Table, firmly believes they’re not needed. ”The corn in their own juice is sweet enough.”

 Vivi treasures memories of learning to make these uchepos from her maternal grandmother, Elisa Abeja, two summers ago when she cared for her.
-Her abuela, who we are sad to report died this past week at the age of 92, took pride in cooking what she called “poor people food,” in which she’d find the most delicioso ways to use the smallest amount of ingredients in the traditional Mexican dishes she made for her eight children and dozens of grandchildren and great-grandchildren.
+Her abuela, who we are heartbroken to report died this past week at the age of 92, took pride in cooking what she called “poor people food,” in which she’d find the most delicioso ways to use the smallest amount of ingredients in the traditional Mexican dishes she made for her eight children and dozens of grandchildren and great-grandchildren.

 “Food and providing food for her family were gold to her,” says Vivi.
 “She once told me that she had a family member in Mexico who would go on the streets begging for just one tortilla to share with their family.
 My grandmother grew up very poor.
 They spent the whole day prepping and making food from scratch, from the land.
 It was a full-day process.
 So, for her, making a meal to feed her children was being rich.”